Specifying Firewall Ports in the License File

 HOST research99 004590d19fc2 20100 ISV aptech aptech aptech.opt 60100 LICENSE aptech gauss 14 permanent 1 share=uh issued=18-oct-2013 replace options="LTYPE=^Floating Network^ SN=1403121916" _ck=c7d6d8c96c sig="60NG45194UWV371QVGAXEPW454UDT4S2BEAS2U022CRVHBEG Y6KP90YM7UCUS2Y5NYAD45AW"

 - Client License.
 The corresponding Client license only needs the HOST line for all versions of GAUSS:

 - Delete any temporary licenses in your GAUSS installation directory.
 If the temporary.lic file is read first by the RLM license manager, the default ports will be set before the license manager reads the correct license.

 - Start GAUSS on the client machine by double-clicking the desktop icon.
 If GAUSS does not start, see Troubleshooting Client Licenses

-Note: If the Help>About window says "Temporary", you are not accessing the License Server license to check out a session.
+Note: If the License Type in the Help > About GAUSS window says "Temporary", you are not accessing the License Server license to check out a session.